yadavanujkumar/alinapradhan/README.md

-# Namaste,Hey,holaaa,Ciao,Merhabaaa, I'm Alina Pradhan! 👋
+# Namaste,Hello,Hola,Ciao,Marhaba, I'm Alina Pradhan! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a love for coding and problem-solving.
 Here's a bit about me: